 Grade Significance Grade Points

 A Superior 4.0

-A- • 3.7
+A- 3.7

 B+ 3.3

 В Excellent 3.0

 B- 2.7

 C+ 2.3

 C Average 2.0

 C- 1.7

 D+ 1.3

 D Poor 1.0

 D- 0.7

 F Failure 0.0

 W Withdrawal 0.0

 I Incomplete 0.0

-ΑU Audit 0.0
+AU Audit 0.0

 P Passing 0.0

 CR Credit 0.0

+Z Deferred 0.0

 R Repeat

 I (Incomplete) Students are responsible for completing the requirements of courses in which they are enrolled by the end of the semester.
-Grades of incomplete will only be given when the student has completed seventy percent (70%) of the course requirements with a passing grade, and when in the opinion of the instructor, the student has a valid excuse for not completing on time and there is a reasonable probability the work can be completed in a reasonable amount of time.
-If the student does not complete the course requirements within five weeks of the semester end date, the grade earned up to that time will be recorded.
+Grades of incomplete will only be given when the student has completed seventy (70%) of the course requirements with a passing grade, and when in the opinion of the instructor, the student has a valid excuse for not completing on time and there is a reasonable probability the work can be completed in a reasonable amount of time.
+If the student doesn't complete the course by the end of the additional time granted, the grade earned up to that time will be recorded.